martament/openandhome/configs/espeasy/readme.md

 There are two kinds of sensors:
 - standalone => these configs are for sensors without mqtt and smarthome

-- mqtt => these configs are for sensors included in a smarthome with mqtt enabled and configured for the openandhome-server
+If you want to use the sensor with mqtt and Smarthome please configure the sensor as described in https://www.letscontrolit.com/wiki/index.php/ESP_Easy_web_interface#Controllers_page_.28version_2.0.2B.29 .